-Recently, I journeyed to Kazakhstan to report on an International Space Station launches: Expedition 56 and Expedition 58.
+Recently, I journeyed to Kazakhstan twice to report on two International Space Station launches: Expedition 56 and Expedition 58.
 Other fun things I’ve done include documenting my mission on a “Mars” base for two weeks, attending three space shuttle launches (like this one), and talking to astronauts about how to prepare for spaceflight.
 And every day, I chase breaking news to help my clients explain and understand the latest in space exploration.

 I am fluent in English, and am comfortable in three other languages that I have used for multilingual press conferences: French, Spanish and Russian.

 - 13 Things ‘Star Trek’ Gets Right (and Wrong) About Space Tech